smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 **Custom Feeds**

 These feeds were built to service a specific use case and might not be suitable for general use.
 Users must evaluate the properties of a feed to make sure it aligns with their user's intended use case.
-Contact the team if you would like more detail on any of the specific feeds in this category.
+Contact the team if you want more detail on any specific feeds in this category.

-**Each custom feed is categorized and we explain their composition below:**
+**Each custom feed is categorised and we explain their composition below:**

-- **Off-chain Single Source Feeds:** Some data providers use a single data source, which might be necessary if only one source exists off-chain for a specific type of data.
 - **On-chain single source feeds:** These feeds are similar to Off-chain Single Source Feeds.
 However, in this case the data source resides on-chain.
-- **Proof of Reserve Feeds:** Chainlink Proof of Reserve utilizes the largest decentralized collection of security-reviewed and Sybil-resistant node operators in the industry to acquire and verify reserve data.
-Reserves could reside both on-chain and off-chain.
+- **On-chain Proof of Reserve Feeds:** Chainlink Proof of Reserve utilises the largest decentralized collection of security-reviewed and Sybil-resistant node operators in the industry to acquire and verify reserve data, reserves in this use case reside on-chain.
 - **Technical Feeds:** Feeds within this category measure a particular technical metric from a specified blockchain.
 For example, Fast Gas or Block Difficulty.
 - **Total Value Locked Feeds:** These feeds measure the total value locked in a particular protocol.
 - **Custom Index Feeds:** An index calculates a function of the values for multiple underlying assets.
 The function is specific to that index and is typically calculated by our node operators following an agreed formula.

+If you plan on using one of these feeds and would like to get a more detailed understanding, please contact the Chainlink Labs team

+🔴  Specialised
+These are highly complex and bespoke feeds that inherently contain more significant risk factors associated with them.
+Typical users of these feeds are our large institutional users with deep expertise in the market space they operate in.
+While these are monitored and well supported, they may not meet the same levels of resiliency as the above categories.
+**We strongly advise you to speak with the team to understand their use case, properties and associated risks.**

+**Examples of Specialised feeds**

+- **Off-chain Single Source Feeds:** Some data providers use a single data source, which might be necessary if only one source exists off-chain for a specific type of data.
+- **Off-chain Proof of Reserve Feeds:** Chainlink Proof of Reserve utilises the largest decentralised collection of security-reviewed and Sybil-resistant node operators in the industry to acquire and verify reserve data, reserves in this use case reside on-chain.
-- **LP Token Feeds:** These feeds use a decentralized feed for the underlying asset as well as some custom calculations to value the LP tokens.
+- **LP Token Feeds:** These feeds use a decentralised feed for the underlying asset as well as some custom calculations to value the LP tokens.
 - **Wrapped Calculated Feeds:** These feeds are typically pegged 1:1 to the underlying token or asset.
 Under normal market conditions, these feeds track its underlying value accurately.
 However, the price is a derivative formed from a calculated method and might not always track value precisely.

 > 📘 Note:
 >
 > Users should evaluate data providers to make sure they provide high-quality data that your smart contracts can rely on.
 Any error or omission in the provider's data might negatively impact your application and its users.

+## Chainlink Community Deployments
+Deployments built and run by community members are not tracked in our documentation.
+Chainlink's community is continuously growing, and we believe they play a vital role in developing the blockchain ecosystem.
+Chainlink Labs fully supports the use and growth of open-source software and the philosophies underpinning the DeFi & Web3 communities.

+Chainlink's technology is used by many in the community to provide data on-chain; we continue to develop support and tooling for anyone to use.
+Users have a wide variety of options for choosing how to deliver data on-chain.
+They can deploy Chainlink nodes themselves or via our extensive network of node operators that offer services and access one of our community-managed oracle networks that supports the supply of various types of data on-chain.

+We would always recommend conducting a thorough analysis of your requirements and carrying out appropriate due diligence on any partners you wish to use with your project.

+> **Chainlink Labs does not monitor community deployments** in our infrastructure and encourages users to use best practices in observability, monitoring and risk mitigation as appropriate for your application's stage of development and use case.

+As a deployment evolves and develops, requirements for higher availability and greater security may increase due to the value secured by the oracle network.
+In these cases, Chainlink Labs can provide support and services to ensure deployments meet the highest levels of availability and security.

+## Example Best Practices for evaluating data sources

 If your smart contracts use data feeds, assess those data feeds for the following characteristics: